Hagbard-Celin/galileo/Readme.md

 This does not include the files in the directory "3rdPartyInclude" which are covered by their own licences (if any).

+### Third-Party Components & Attributions

+The `3rdPartyInclude` directory contains components from various third-party SDKs used for compatibility.

+**P96 (Picasso96) Development Files:**
+The P96 include files within this directory are derived from the official **P96 SDK**.
+* **Author:** Jens Schönfeld (Individual Computers / iComp)
+* **License:** Creative Commons Attribution 4.0 International (CC-BY 4.0)
+* **Source:** Distributed on Aminet (`dev/misc/P96Develop.lha`)

+In accordance with the CC-BY conditions, the original structure names, functional declarations, and accompanying documentation comments remain the copyright of the original author and are included here strictly for software interoperability.

+Other files within the `3rdPartyInclude` directory belong to their respective copyright holders.

 ---

 Opus® and Directory Opus® and associated images are registered trademarks of